dandv/meteor-shake/README.md

 ## Usage

-Since the shake.js API is [needlessly complicated](https://github.com/alexgibson/shake.js/issues/26), this package will let you use a simple and isomorphic (Cordova vs. mobile browsers) API almost identical to that of Lee Crossley's package:
+Since the shake.js API is [needlessly complicated](https://github.com/alexgibson/shake.js/issues/26), this package will let you use a simple and isomorphic (Cordova or mobile browsers) API almost identical to that of Lee Crossley's package:

-    shake.startWatch(callback, sensitivity);  // sensitivity will be passed to Cordova
+    shake.startWatch(callback, sensitivity);  // sensitivity will be passed to Cordova or as `threshold` to shake.js

 or

-    shake.startWatch(callback, optionsObject);  // passed as-is to shake.js
+    shake.startWatch(callback, optionsObject);  // passed as-is to shake.js - won't work for Cordova!

 To stop listening for shakes,

     shake.stopWatch();

 # License and author

 Copyright (C) 2015 Dan Dascalescu.